sophiamyang/tutorials-LangChain/README.md

 😎 Do you want to chat with your long PDF docs?
 And do you know that there are at least 4 ways to do question answering in LangChain?

 [LangChain QA video](https://www.youtube.com/watch?v=DXmiJKrQIvg)

+2023-07-02 rhm2k: Minor modifications
+- explicitly added some dependencies
+- implemented the use of .env file to store private data (e.g. API keys)